javifr/personal-website/source/info.markdown

 # Info

-Some information about me that is not written yet.
+Some info to be written here someday.